JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/What_Do_I_Think_Today_About_Tomorrow.md

 The revelators told us not to rush to proclaim _The Urantia Book_—the world wasn't ready in 1955 to begin its search for righteousness.
 The book was planned to take hold after the chaotic world political situation passed.
 They counseled: In the meantime be patient, build gradually—train teachers, prepare leaders, translate the book; **and** establish thousands of **study groups**.
 They did **not** say: Organize thousands of Urantia societies.
 They did not say: Establish an elite hierarchy of leaders who know what's best for the rank and file.
 They did **not** say: Create a new church, one that separates you from other religionists, and erects hurdles for new believers to jump over.
 It was suggested that we study Jesus' organization, **its simplicity**.

-_The Urantia Book_ promises that _sooner or later another and greater John the Baptist is due to arise proclaiming “the kingdom of God is at band”_ [UB 170:5.19](/en/The_Urantia_Book/170#p5_19).2, and the Contact Commissioners were assured that someday a great religious teacher will arise to espouse the teachings of _The Urantia Book_.
+_The Urantia Book_ promises that _sooner or later another and greater John the Baptist is due to arise proclaiming “the kingdom of God is at band”_ <a id="a114_148"></a>[UB 170:5.19](/en/The_Urantia_Book/170#p5_19).2, and the Contact Commissioners were assured that someday a great religious teacher will arise to espouse the teachings of _The Urantia Book_.
 When a great human teacher arises, wisdom will be required to not turn over the reigns of administrative control to this one individual.
 Leadership must continue to be diffused, not concentrated in one person, whereas an inspirational, dynamic teacher can turn lives upside down, and bring many souls to the Father.

 ## Priorities